Evoke (LON:EVOK) Stock Price Down 18.7% – Here’s What Happened

-Several equities research analysts have recently weighed in on the company.
-Jefferies Financial Group reissued a “buy” rating and issued a GBX 140 ($1.81) price target on shares of Evoke in a research note on Monday, December 16th.
-Berenberg Bank reduced their target price on Evoke from GBX 130 ($1.68) to GBX 90 ($1.16) and set a “buy” rating on the stock in a report on Wednesday, December 4th.
+A number of equities analysts have recently commented on EVOK shares.
+Jefferies Financial Group reiterated a “buy” rating and issued a GBX 140 ($1.81) target price on shares of Evoke in a report on Monday, December 16th.
+Berenberg Bank dropped their price objective on shares of Evoke from GBX 130 ($1.68) to GBX 90 ($1.16) and set a “buy” rating for the company in a research note on Wednesday, December 4th.

 - Five stocks we like better than Evoke